lewendm/blogdown2024/content/resources/_index.md

 ![Example figure: Iowa Gambling Task feedback](/resources/figure2.png)

 ### References
 - Pacini, R. & Epstein, S. (1999).
-The relation of rational and experiential information processing styles to personality, basic beliefs, and the ratio-bias phenomenon. *Journal of Personality and Social Psychology*, 76(6), 972-987.
+The relation of rational and experiential information processing styles to personality, basic beliefs, and the ratio-bias phenomenon. *Journal of Personality and Social Psychology, 76*(6), 972-987.
 - Bechara, A., Damasio, A. R., Damasio, H., & Anderson, S. W. (1994).
-Insensitivity to future consequences following damage to human prefrontal cortex. *Cognition*, 50(1-3), 7-15.
+Insensitivity to future consequences following damage to human prefrontal cortex. *Cognition, 50*(1-3), 7-15.
+- Stoet, G. (2017).
+PsyToolkit: A novel web-based method for running online questionnaires and reaction-time experiments. *Teaching of Psychology, 44*(1), 24-31. https://doi.org/10.1177/0098628316677643